mayan-edms/Mayan-EDMS/docs/topics/features.rst

 * Multilingual user interface.

   * **Mayan EDMS** being written using the Django_ framework, can be translated to practically any language spoken in the world.
-    For a list of translated languages have a look at Transifex_.
+    For a list of translated languages have a look at the Transifex_ project location.

 * Multilingual OCR support.